showkoth/SpamDetector/README.md

 3. **Feature Extraction:** Identifying relevant meta-features (sender addresses, header patterns, embedded URLs) that may boost detection performance.

 ### Multi-Class Classification
-We will initially categorize emails into three major classes: **phishing, spam, and benign**.
-However, we will also design the model to easily incorporate additional malicious categories in the future—such as **spear-phishing** and **BEC**.
+We will initially categorize emails into three major classes: **spam, and benign**.
+However, we will also design the model to easily incorporate additional malicious categories in the future—such as **phishing** and **BEC**.
 The ability to adapt to emerging threats is a priority, ensuring that KYIS remains effective as adversaries evolve their tactics.

 ### Comparison with State-of-the-Art Models
 An integral part of our project involves benchmarking KYIS against established industry or research-level solutions.
 We plan to: